How Do I Know If My Baby Is Getting Enough Milk?

 A commonly used guideline shows this progression:

-- By day 5 or 6: 6 or more wet diapers in 24 hours
+• By day 5 or 6: around 6 or more wet diapers in 24 hours

 2. Feeding Behavior and Patterns

-Signs of effective feeding may include rhythmic sucking, audible swallowing at times, and a baby who appears calmer or relaxed after feeding.
-Feeding patterns vary widely, and frequent feeding alone does not mean a baby is not getting enough milk.
+Signs of effective feeding may include rhythmic sucking, swallowing at times, and a baby who appears calmer after feeding.
+That said, feeding styles vary.
+Some babies feed quickly, while others take longer or pause often.
+Frequent feeding alone does not mean something is wrong.

 3. Weight Gain Over Time

-Weight gain is one of the most objective indicators of adequate milk intake.
-It is normal for babies to lose some weight after birth.
+Weight gain is one of the most objective indicators of intake, but it is rarely interpreted on its own.
+It is normal for babies to lose some weight after birth, often up to 5 to 7 percent, and most regain their birth weight by around 10 to 14 days.

 4. Alertness, Activity, and Behavior